 What I make: Coffee Waste reduced: plastic coffee pods and filters.
 1

 Tortilla Press – Possibly my favourite tool in my kitchen… but we love our tacos!
 Easiest meal ever!
 An homemade tortillas are so much better than any packaged tortillas, with only 3 simple ingredients: maseca flour*, water, and salt.

 What I make: soft corn tortillas Waste reduced: plastic bags.
 2

 *Meseca is corn flour, but is different than masa harina.
 You can find this at a local Latin supermarket (Unimarket in Calgary) or Superstore

 Food Processor and/or Blender – Now there is a difference here, and it really depends on what you are making.
-I used my blender for hummus and sauces up until I started wanting to create vegan nut cheeses!
-Then came the processor.
+I use my blender for smoothies, soups, milks, and sauces.

 What I make: Processor –hummus, vegan cheese, sauces, nut-butter.
 Blender – (besides smoothies) extra creamy hummus, almond milk, soy milk, BBQ sauce, ketchup.
 Waste Reduced: plastic bags, containers, plastic lids and wrapping, non-refillable sauce containers and packs.
 2

 Yoghurt Maker – This is a new addition to my household.
 Even though, according to the internet, to make yoghurt you do not need a fancy machine, I decided to buy a used one.
 Now it gets put to work every few days!